Murray Hill Real Estate Market Trends

 6% YoY

-In Quarter 4, the median home sale price in Murray Hill was $615K, a 28% increase year-over-year.
-A total of 51 properties changed hands, representing a 19% contraction compared to the same month last year.
-The median price per square foot as of Quarter 4 was $534, an -8% YoY change.
-In Manhattan, the median home sale price was $1M.
+As of April, the median home sale price in Murray Hill was $755K, up 15.3% year-over-year.
+A total of 38 properties traded, representing a 35.7% year-over-year increase.
+The median price per square foot in April was $827, a -37.8% YoY change.
+The median home sale price in Manhattan was $1.3M.

 Top most expensive neighborhoods in Manhattan